kevinboone/KCalc-CPM/README.md

 on the command line; if you don't, the program will enter interactive mode.
 To leave interactive mode, enter "quit", or just hit ctrl+C.

+Enter `help` at the prompt for more information.

 ## Line editor